Wondering what to do in Bilbao, Spain? Here’s your guide to the can’t-miss things to do in this surprising city.

 The peak tourist season in Bilbao runs from June to August, when the weather is warm and sunny.
 This is also when most locals take their summer holidays, so the city can get crowded with tourists.

-For those who want pleasant weather without the crowds, consider planning your trip for the shoulder season, which runs from April to May and September to October.
+For those who want pleasant weather without the crowds, consider planning your trip for the shoulder season, from April to May and September to October.
 During this time, you can enjoy mild temperatures and smaller crowds.
 Plus, prices for accommodations and flights may be more affordable compared to peak season rates.

 How many days should I spend in Bilbao?